(excluding travel cost)

 Supply & Facility Management & IT

-This module addresses the flow of tangible goods within an organisation, taking into account the specifics in a healthcare environment.
-Participants are introduced to the principles of logistics, purchasing and facility management.
-The participants will also work out the key role and challenges of IT in healthcare.
+This module, being conducted at the Imperial College London, addresses the flow of tangible goods within an organisation, taking into account the specifics in a healthcare environment.
+Students are introduced to the principles of logistics, purchasing and facility management.
+The key role of how IT is becoming a transformational force in healthcare is also at the forefront of this module.

 HR, Organisation & Change Management